cellml/libcellml/docs/tutorials/tutorials_index.rst

 Click the links below to read the outline for each tutorial, access the resources needed, and select which language to follow.

-Tutorials 0-3 outline the basics of installation and functionality.
+Tutorials 0-3 outline the basics of instalation and functionality.
-Tutorials 4-8 outline the process of creating a real CellML model.
+Tutorials 5-8 outline the process of creating a real CellML model.
 The corresponding biological and modelling theory for these can be found in the :ref:`Modelling theory and background<theory_index>` section.